 Florence .
 PascheGuignard [ a ] utoronto . ca

 The comparative study of religions is my academic home, from which I regularly journey into the surrounding landscape of the humanities and social sciences (and, sometimes, even beyond).
 After completing my doctoral degree in the study of religions at the University of Lausanne (UNIL, Switzerland) in September 2012, I have joined the Department for the Study of Religion at the University of Toronto as a postdoctoral researcher.
 My current research project is entitled “Natural Parenting” in the Digital Age.
 At the Confluence of Mothering, Environmentalism, Religion and Technology.
-I is currently funded by a fellowship of the Swiss National Science Foundation and hosted jointly at the Department for the Study of Religion at the University of Toronto and at the School of Gender, Sexuality and Women’s Studies at York University.
+This project is funded by the Swiss National Science Foundation (November 2012-April 2014; September 2014-February 2016) and hosted by the Department for the Study of Religion at the University of Toronto, with further collaborations with the School of Gender, Sexuality and Women’s Studies at York University).